egoechog/egoechog.GitHub.io/page/4about.md

 {:toc}
 ## 关于我

 I am a software engineer located in Beijing,China.
-I am working in EDA industry over 10 years and I am interesting in techniques like Parallel Computing, Data Analyzing, and GUI development.
+I am working in EDA industry for over 10 years and I am interesting in techniques like Parallel Computing, Data Analyzing, and GUI development.
 I like playing badminton and reading, I am a history buff and a big fan of maps and geography.

 ## 联系我